-This week’s NOTCOT.org roundup is full of stunning posts from all genres.
-Our picks range from the latest tech to illustration and installation.
-To find out more about each post, simply click its image.
+Another gorgeous week has passed and this week’s NOTCOT.org roundup is full of stunning images of lustworthy products, breathtaking scenes and overlooked minutia.
+To find out more about each post, click on its individual image.